Board of Directors

 Chief Financial Officer

-Diane Marcou is an independent financial consultant working with early stage companies where she has applied her strategic planning and leadership capabilities to identify, implement and improve business systems and support growth.
 Diane has provided financial and strategic advisory services to a number of venture-backed technology and life sciences companies, including Fractyl Laboratories Inc., T2 Biosystems, TARIS Biomedical, ByAllAccounts, Inc., Ivenix and Topera Medical.
 For more than 20 years working across private and public sector organizations, she has consistently built effective teams, strengthened relationships with investors, partners, customers and employees, and secured funding and negotiated critical business agreements.
-Prior to working as an independent financial consultant, she was Chief Financial Officer and VP of Finance and Administration for Incentive Systems (dba Centive), a privately held venture-funded software company, and Chief Financial Officer at Workgroup Technology, a publicly traded software company with domestic and international operations.
-Diane earned her CPA at PricewaterhouseCoopers, formerly Coopers & Lybrand and a BS in Business Administration from Boston College.
+Previously, she was Chief Financial Officer and VP of Finance and Administration for Incentive Systems (dba Centive), a privately held venture-funded software company, and Chief Financial Officer at Workgroup Technology, a publicly traded software company with domestic and international operations.
+Diane earned her CPA at PricewaterhouseCoopers, formerly Coopers & Lybrand, and a BS in Business Administration from Boston College.

 Rox Anderson, MD